 - Allow to cool completely in the pan set on a wire rack.
 Or allow to only cool for 30 minutes and serve warm with ice cream.
 Leftovers keep well covered at room temperature for 5 days.

-Make ahead tip: You can prepare the cookie dough and brownie batter 2 days in advance.
+- Make Ahead Instructions: You can prepare the cookie dough and brownie batter 2 days in advance.
 Cover each tightly in their bowls and refrigerate until ready to assemble and bake.

 Pie goals so far: